 8.5.8.1 The air vehicle braking system should have a separate and independent braking capability, sufficient to arrest the air vehicle in safe manner.

-b.
-Various landing configurations, to be agreed and verified;
+- a.
+The most critical combination of air vehicle landing weight and speed; - b.
+Various landing configurations, to be agreed and verified; - c.

-c.
 Varying runway surfaces and conditions (including dry and wet), to be agreed and verified.